Benefits to Members - our breeders’ awards programs

 More information on breeders awards:

 The West Virginia Thoroughbred Development Fund was established to add a monetary incentive for breeding and racing West Virginia thoroughbred horses.
 Breeders, owners, and sire owners are awarded a percentage of the WVTDF based on the accredited thoroughbred’s earnings at West Virginia race tracks.

 The WV Thoroughbred Development Fund distributions (WV Code 19-23-13b(e)):

 15% to Sire Owners

-In 2013 the WVTDF distributed over $7.8 million dollars to those that participated in the program.
+In 2019 the WVTDF distributed almost $3 million dollars to participants.

 The Supplemental Purse Award program also pays breeders, sire owners, and WV resident owners up to 10% of a winning horse’s earnings for that particular race.
 Claims must be submitted to the WV Racing Commission within 15 days of the purse being awarded.
 (WV Code 19-23-13)Please refer to the claim form or contact the WVRC for further information and requirements.